NCICCGPO/gdan-tmp-models/tutorial/README.md

 # Predict Sample Subtypes
 We can pick from any of the five methods `SK Grid`, `AKLIMATE`, `JADBio`, `CloudForest`, or `SubSCOPE`.
-We also will want to pick which of the 6 model we want to use to make our subtype predictions (see the six models listed in Tutorial section "Build Docker Images").
+We also will want to pick which of the 6 models we want to use to make our subtype predictions (see the six models listed in Tutorial section "Platform Options").

 To run any model, execute `bash RUN_MODEL.sh <cancer> <platform> <method> <user-data>`.
 We will run the full pipeline to make predictions for our dataset using SK Grid's best GEXP only model (model that was trained using the TCGA BRCA cancer cohort as its training data).
 ```